mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

 ```

 If you're unfamiliar with `ScriptableObjects`, they're used exclusively to store data; in this case we are storing a list of our `CanvaIds`.
-This script also adds a new [MenuItem](https://docs.unity3d.com/ScriptReference/MenuItem.html) to create an instance of this `ScriptableObject`.
-Make sure to create this instance before proceeding.
+This script also adds a new [MenuItem](https://docs.unity3d.com/ScriptReference/MenuItem.html) to create an instance of this `ScriptableObject`. **Make sure to create this instance before proceeding.**

 The most important function here is `GetSortingOrder(CanvasId id)`, and it's a pretty simple one, it just grabs the index of that `CanvasId` inside our `canvasIds` list.
-This is the value that'll be used later to set the actual sorting order.
+This is the value that'll be used later as the actual sorting order.

 It should look like the image below after adding your elements: